KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/storage_and_data_transfer/data_transfer.md

 (globus_section)=
 ## Globus

 Globus is a file sharing service designed for the secure and efficient transfer of large datasets.
 Unlike the methods above, you can transfer data through a user-friendly web interface.
-While we cover transfer between the cluster and a local machine below, Globus can also be useful for [sharing data with external collaborators](https://docs.globus.org/guides/tutorials/manage-files/share-files/) even if they do not hae access to the FAS RC cluster.
+While we cover transfer between the cluster and a local machine below, Globus can also be useful for [sharing data with external collaborators](https://docs.globus.org/guides/tutorials/manage-files/share-files/) even if they do not have access to the FAS RC cluster.

 ### Set-up